Tuesday, April 29, 2025

 Strikes the Gate Boom lever

-Once the train passes the Srirangam station, the danger light at the gate turns to orange and it is time for the gatekeeper to head back to the lever to open the gate.
+Once the train passes the Srirangam station, the danger light at the gate turns to orange and it is time for Balakrishnan to head back to the lever to open the gate.

 Abuses from the road users

 It is now midnight and the magnetic phone rings again – this time for the Pandyan express towards Chennai Egmore.
-And the gatekeeper heads back to close the gate.
-In the next 20 minutes or so, he goes back and forth closing and opening the gate in repeat processes for Ananthapuri, Pearl City and Pothigai Express.
+And he heads back to close the gate.
+In the next 20 minutes or so he goes back and forth closing and opening the gate in repeat processes for Ananthapuri, Pearl City and Pothigai Express.

-In the decade gone by, there have been times when the gatekeeper has worked non stop for 48 hours at the gate when colleagues have had to take off.
-As the clock ticks past 1am, the Gateman sees off Silambu Express and then both up and down of Nellai Express (first going towards Tirunelveli and soon after the one coming from Tirunelveli to Chennai Egmore).
+In the decade gone by, there have been times when he has worked non stop for 48 hours at the gate when his colleagues have had to take off.
+As the clock ticks past 1am, Gateman Balakrishnan sees off Silambu Express and then both up and down of Nellai Express (first going towards Tirunelveli and soon after the one coming from Tirunelveli to Chennai Egmore).

 Maintaining a record of every passing train

-Gatekeepers also records the train number, the time of passing the gate in a note that serves as a daily record.
+He also records the train number, the time of passing the gate in a note that serves as a daily record.
 Over 20 trains have passed since he joined duty at 8pm on Wednesday.
+He says that he has dinner at home at around 7pm and makes it to the gate from Malai Kottai where he lives.
+He does not eat anything through the night.
+Neither does he drink coffee or tea during his period of duty in the night.

 Many Challenges

-Not many know the severe challenges that gatekeepers face at the gate.
-Ps in a train throw water bottles from inside the coach.
-Passengers also throw food packets from the window of the train after they have finished eating and these too have flown towards the gatekeeper.
-While bio toilets in most trains are now helping, in the past the gatekeepers have had to encounter bad odour when passengers used the toilet while passing through the gate.
+Not many know the severe challenges that those like Balakrishnan have to face at the gate.
+He shows a mark in his face that occurred when a passenger in a train threw a water bottle from inside the coach.
+The wind led it fast in the direction of the gateman and struck below his eye.
+Passengers also throw food packet from the window of the train after they have finished eating and these too have flown towards the gateman in the years gone by.
+While bio toilets in most trains are now helping, in the past the gateman had to encounter bad odour when passengers used the toilet while passing through the gate.

 It is now past 2am and time for Pearl City towards Chennai Egmore.
-The gatekeeper shows no signs of tiredness as he goes back to swing the gate boom lever to close the gate.
+Balakrishnan shows no signs of tiredness as he goes back to swing the gate boom lever to close the gate.
 While there are not many vehicles in sight after midnight, he has to go through the motion every time a train is to pass irrespective of the vehicles on the road.
-He has to close and open the gate every time.
-He cannot keep the gate closed once the danger light near the gate has turned to orange.
-A complaint from even a single road traveller with a photo or video of a closed gate when the signal light is in orange can lead to suspension of the gateman for a few days.
+"I have to close and open the gate every time.
+I cannot keep the gate closed once the danger light near the gate has turned to orange.
+A complaint from even a single road traveller with a photo or video of a closed gate when the signal light is in orange can lead to suspension of the gateman for a few days” he tells this writer after the passing of Pearl City.

-It has been an 'active-no rest' few hours for the Gatekeeper with trains passing the gate at frequent intervals.
-But it is a job the gatekeeper has got used to and something he likes.
+It has been an 'active-no rest' few hours for Gateman Balakrishnan with trains passing the gate at frequent intervals.
+But it is a job he has got used to and something he likes.
 Once in six months, he has to encounter a snake but this too he has got used to.
 He also has to push away the cattle, goat and horse that make their way on to the railway track.

-There is a certain confidence that gatekeepers need to have.
-It is quite lonely for he is all alone with his work with no teammates around unlike those working at railway stations but the gatekeeper thoroughly enjoys what he does as a gateman and it keeps his mind sharp for he has to focus on multiple aspects every time a train passes.
+Balakrishnan is very confident about his role as a gateman and hence has remained here for over a dozen years at this same gate.
+It is quite lonely for he is all alone with his work with no teammates around unlike those working at railway stations but he thoroughly enjoys what he does as a gateman and it keeps his mind sharp for he has to focus on multiple aspects every time a train passes.
+Those like him usually get transferred after three years but Balakrishnan has been so passionate about his work that he has not requested for a transfer and the authorities have been happy with him that they have kept him at this gate number 244 for over a dozen years.